- Student AffairsStudent Affairs

-- Everyone should proceed to a pre-designated assembly area, at least 50 feet away from the building.
-Persons should not stand in front of or near the entrances to the buildings, obstructing firefighters’ access to the building.
+Everyone should proceed to a pre-designated assembly area, at least 50 feet away from the building.
+Persons should not stand in front of or near the entrances to the building, obstructing firefighters’ access to the building.

 - Depending on the number of students or staff, a checklist of names is strongly recommended.